Home /

 ECG and QT Interval

-ECG QT interval, from the start of the Q wave to the end of the T wave
+- It is the distance from the beginning of the Q wave to the end of the T wave

 Prolonged and Normal QT Interval